NEW: U.S. National Intelligence spokesman says there was no warning

 Initial reports indicate the four-hour assault began around 10 p.m., when gunmen opened fire on the main compound of the U.S. Consulate complex.
 Within 15 minutes, the gunmen entered the building.

 A senior U.S. official said a rocket-propelled grenade set the consulate ablaze.
 American and Libyan security personnel tried to fight the attackers and the fire.

 As the fire spread, three people – Stevens, Foreign Service information management officer Sean Smith, and a U.S. regional security officer – were inside a safe room, senior State Department officials said.

 Smith was later found dead, apparently of smoke inhalation, officials said.
 It’s unclear how Stevens died.

 Glen Doherty, a guard, was killed at the consulate.
 Security officer Tyrone Woods also died.

 Pro-al Qaeda group seen behind deadly Benghazi attack

 U.S. Secretary of State Hillary Clinton praised Stevens and his commitment to Libya.

-"He arrived on a cargo ship in the port of Benghazi and began building our relationships with Libya's revolutionaries," she said after his death was announced.
-"He risked his life to stop a tyrant, then gave his life trying to build a better Libya."
+“He arrived on a cargo ship in the port of Benghazi and began building our relationships with Libya’s revolutionaries,” Clinton said Wednesday.
+“He risked his life to stop a tyrant, then gave his life trying to build a better Libya.”